Virginia House Democrats push through nearly a dozen police overhaul measures

 ● ban the use of chokeholds;

-● expand the definition of hate crimes to include false 911 calls or reports to police made on the basis of race, religious conviction, gender, disability, gender identity, sexual orientation, color, or national origin;
+● expand the definition of hate crimes to include false 911 calls or reports to police made on the basis of race, religious conviction, gender, disability, gender identity, sexual orientation, color or national origin;

-● strengthen review of employment records before an officer is hired; and
+● strengthen review of employment records before an officer is hired;

-● standardize training for officers.
+● and standardize training for officers.

+Majority Leader Charniele Herring (D-Alexandria) said the bills were the result of weeks of work throughout the summer.
+The protests after the shooting of Breonna Taylor in Louisville in March, the death of George Floyd in Minneapolis in May and a violent traffic stop of an African American driver on the Capital Beltway last year should prompt reflection and action on the part of legislators, Herring said.

+“Our goal is to prevent tragedies from happening,” she said in an interview Friday.
+“This is a time when we can turn the crisis into something good.”